DSLituiev/lab-keras-r/running-docker-containers.md

     neuro login

 which should open up a browser window pointing to the Neuromation website.
-Create an account and verify your email.
+Create an account using your UCSF email and verify your email.
+Important note: you must use your UCSF email address to gain access to Neuromation's free cloud credits.

 After that, try logging in again by typing the same command in your terminal window:

     neuro login